Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Related Work

-Researchers have also sought to structure design knowledge through theoretical abstractions.
-Kindlmann and Scheidegger~\cite{kindlmann_algebraic_2014} proposed an algebraic model defining design validity through mathematical invariants.
+\sparagraph{Theoretical and Domain-Specific Frameworks} Researchers have also sought to structure design knowledge through theoretical abstractions.
+Kindlmann and Scheidegger~\cite{kindlmann_algebraic_2014} proposed an algebraic model that defines design validity in terms of mathematical invariants.
 While rigorous, this approach abstracts away the situated qualities of design, such as rhetorical tone or audience literacy, that practitioners routinely navigate.
 Choi et al.~\cite{choi_toward_2021} and Kim et al.~\cite{kim_bridging_2024} proposed structuring guidelines via templates containing attributes such as \emph{Context} and \emph{Problem}.
-While effective for categorizing advice, this framework serves as descriptive models rather than a machine-actionable scheme.
+While effective for categorizing advice, this framework remains descriptive and does not provide a machine-actionable representation.
 Similarly, Sedlmair et al.~\cite{sedlmair_visual_2014} established a conceptual framework to categorize tasks in visual parameter space analysis.
 While this taxonomy effectively guides human designers, it lacks the computational structure required for automated reasoning.
 Klaffenboeck et al.~\cite{klaffenboeck_rsvp_2025} later operationalized these rules by encoding them into an authoring system.
 Yet by embedding knowledge directly into application logic, this approach restricts authoring to those with programming expertise and couples design principles to specific software implementations.
+To address the need for decoupled, standardized formats, recent work by Ottley~\cite{ottley2026consensus} systematically analyzed 53 organizational style guides, using a large language model to extract unstructured text into a JSON schema capturing actions, targets, and exceptions.
+While this approach successfully structures design guidelines without coupling them to specific software, its primary contribution remains a descriptive corpus for analyzing industry consensus.
+The underlying JSON representation functions as a static snapshot for exploratory data analysis rather than a computational framework.
+Consequently, it lacks the extensibility and computational structure required to serve as a dynamic, machine-actionable knowledge base for grounding generative reasoning.